-Headquartered in Pasadena, Alexandria Real Estate Equities (ARE) is a Finance stock that has seen a price change of 19.4% so far this year.
-The life science real estate company is paying out a dividend of $0.97 per share at the moment, with a dividend yield of 2.82% compared to the REIT and Equity Trust - Other industry's yield of 4.25% and the S&P 500's yield of 1.97%.
+Based in Pasadena, Alexandria Real Estate Equities (ARE) is in the Finance sector, and so far this year, shares have seen a price change of -1.38%.
+The life science real estate company is paying out a dividend of $1.06 per share at the moment, with a dividend yield of 2.66% compared to the REIT and Equity Trust - Other industry's yield of 3.72% and the S&P 500's yield of 1.63%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.88 is up 4% from last year.
-In the past five-year period, Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.63%.
+Looking at dividend growth, the company's current annualized dividend of $4.24 is up 6% from last year.
+Over the last 5 years, Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.25%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Alexandria Real Estate Equities's payout ratio is 59%, which means it paid out 59% of its trailing 12-month EPS as dividend.
+Alexandria Real Estate Equities's current payout ratio is 59%.
+This means it paid out 59% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for ARE for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $6.96 per share, representing a year-over-year earnings growth rate of 5.45%.
+The Zacks Consensus Estimate for 2020 is $7.55 per share, with earnings expected to increase 8.48% from the year ago period.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report